 Secondly, you do not have to stick to the same choice forever.
 Interests change as well as life circumstances.
 Maybe you enjoy fitness now, but in 5 years you’ll be more into yoga.

-The writing niche can change and it is normal.Vasy Kafidoff
+The writing niche can be changed and it is absolutely normal.Vasy Kafidoff

 Thirdly, you can start with something broader, like real estate, and narrow it down with time.
 For example, become an expert at landing page author for New York real estate agencies.

 Now, let’s go through the process of finding your niche.